-TS 102 149-3 [2] has been developed within ETSI in TTCN-2 and contains currently 384 test cases organized into 116 groups.
-The ATS consists of 179 ASN.1 and 2 TTCN (PDU) type definitions and it uses 55 test suite operations.
+The [HL2 ATS] has been developed within ETSI in TTCN-2.
 A description of the test architecture and the three test configurations necessary for the ATS were presented above.

 The running of the ATS against a manufactured implementation usually requires the expensive test equipment associated with conformance testing.
 However, the present document presents running the ATS against a protocol layer implementation and requires much simpler test equipment-the PLT.
 It is important to emphasize that for testing with the PLT and for validating/building the test system prototype that no modification of the ATS has to be performed.